Babar Azam: Early career

-On 31 May 2015, Babar was included in the Pakistan ODI squad for the home series against Zimbabwe.
+On 31 May 2015, Azam was included in the Pakistan ODI squad for the home series against Zimbabwe.
 He made his ODI debut in the third ODI on 31 May and scored an impressive fifty scoring 54 runs off 60 balls.
 His impressive debut earned him a place in both Test and ODI squads selected for an away series against Sri Lanka.
 He was not selected to play in the Test series.
 During the ODI series, he only scored 37 runs in the two matches that he played.
-Babar was included in the squad for the away ODI series against Zimbabwe in September 2015.
+Azam was included in the squad for the away ODI series against Zimbabwe in September 2015.

 He was retained in the One Day squad for the home series against England.
 In the first ODI of the four match series he scored 62 not out with a strike rate of 100.
 He had scores of 4, 22 and 51 in next three matches respectively.
 He finished the series with 139 runs at an average of 46.33.

 In January 2016, Pakistan visited New Zealand.
-In the first ODI match, Babar scored 62 runs off 76 balls.
+In the first ODI match, Azam scored 62 runs off 76 balls.
 Pakistan lost the match by 70 runs.
 He was the leading run scorer in the ODI series with 145 runs in 2 innings at an average of 72.50.

 In the five-match ODI series against England in July, he batted in five games and only scored 122 runs.
 He made his Twenty20 International debut for Pakistan against England on 7 September.
 He scored an unbeaten 15 runs off 11 balls.
 Pakistan won the match and series.

 Besides the England series, Pakistan played two match ODI series against Ireland.
 In the first ODI of the series, Pakistan beat Ireland by 255 runs and created record of their biggest win in terms of runs in an ODI.
-Babar contributed in his side's victory by scoring 29 runs.
+Azam contributed in his team's victory by scoring 29 runs.
 With the second and final ODI abandoned due to rain, Pakistan won the series 1–0.